-I know that going round and round in my head on negatives, eats up all my energy and leaves me depressed.
+I know that going round and round in my head on negatives eats up all my energy and leaves me depressed.
 Still, I keep finding myself doing it again.
-I yell at myself for doing it again, hoping that that would get me to quit but it is like fighting quicksand and only makes bad matters worse shoving me deeper quicker into the mire.
+I yell at myself for doing it again, hoping that this would get me to quit, but it is like fighting quicksand, and only makes bad matters worse, shoving me deeper more quickly into the mire.

 Second, notice myself doing it again, without yelling at myself for doing it.

 Third, assure myself that if there is nothing that I can do right now, then it is OK to let it go.
-(This will not get to brain to quit but it must have permission to quit since it thinks that it is fussing for our own good.)
+(This will not get the brain to quit by itself, but it must have permission to quit since it thinks that it is fussing for our own good.)

 Fourth, focus on:

-D. Who am I and what are the unchangeable feature of that?
-So let me be grateful to God for my design and even the negatives that sin has added but God intends for good?
+- Who am I and what are the unchangeable feature of that?
+So let me be grateful to God for my design and even the negatives that sin has added but God intends for good.

-Sixth, Thank God for the help in refocusing and leave the results in his hands, get a good sleep and start over.
+Sixth, Thank God for his help refocusing and, leaving the results in his hands, get a good sleep and start over.

-Over time, usually 3 month, this will block the round and rounds that lead nowhere and keep my focus on God and being grateful.
+Over time, usually after three months, this will block the round and rounds that lead nowhere and keep my focus on God and being grateful.